Last Updated on

 3. What Software Should You Get?

 Photo editing in digital photography is all about the software.
 You want to pick a good photo editor that can make full use of all the information captured in Raw files.
 By the way, you should always set your camera to capture in Raw file.
-Read more about why you should in this post.
+Read more about why you should always shoot RAW here.

 Although there is only a finite number of software you can choose from, making a sensible decision can be challenging sometimes.
 In general, there are free and paid image editing software.